Pivot Table

 a.
 If your pivot table is based on data from a range of cells, like cells A1:G100, you need to expand this range to include additional rows and columns.

-The easiest way is to go to Pivot Table Analyze Tab and choose the Change Data Source option button.
+The easiest way is to go to Pivot Table Analyze Tab in the Ribbon and choose the Change Data Source option button.
 The current source data range is highlighted.
-Go ahead and reselect the new data range, and click the OK button.
+Go ahead and reselect the new data range, and click the OK button in the dialog box.

-Once the data source is changed, the Pivot table is refreshed automatically too.
+Once the data source is updated to reflect the newly added data, the Pivot table is refreshed automatically too.
 If you wish, you can click on the Refresh button on the Pivot Table Analyze tab again at any time.

-Once this is done, then you can click on the Refresh All button, and the data is refreshed from the newly selected rows/columns, and updated in the pivot.
+Once this is done, then you can click on the Refresh All button, and the pivot table is refreshed from the newly selected rows/columns, and updated in the pivot.
 The pivot table has been refreshed instantly.

 b.
 If your pivot table is based on a Table, like Pricing_Table, Table1, and has been converted into a Table, the job is much easier.

 This is the best option because you do not have to remember to refresh the pivot table at all.
-It will be refreshed automatically every time the Excel file is opened.
+The pivot table is refreshed automatically every time the Excel file is opened.

-To refresh the pivot table automatically upon opening the Excel file, go to the Pivot Table Analyze tab, and look for Pivot Table Options.
+To refresh the pivot table automatically upon opening the Excel file, go to the Pivot Table Analyze tab, and look for Pivot Table Options button.

 But be careful, if there are large amounts of data, or uses an external data source, the data is stored externally in a shared drive, the initial opening refresh may take some time.
 During this time, it may seem that Excel is not responding.